Kimon Taliadoros

 Kimon Taliadoros (born 28 March 1968) is a former Australian footballer, sports commentator and businessman.
-He was a President and CEO of Football Victoria from 2015 to 2023.
-He is the current technical director for Bentleigh Greens.
+He was President and CEO of Football Victoria from 2015 to 2023.
+He is the technical director for Bentleigh Greens.

 Football career

 Taliadoros played over 11 seasons in the National Soccer League for South Melbourne, Marconi, Sydney Olympic, Collingwood Warriors and Parramatta Power.
 He also played nine times for the Australia national team.

-Taliadoros was the first life member of the Australian Professional Footballers Association (formerly the "Australian Soccer Players' Association"), being elected to the Association's executive at its formation in 1993, then serving as Chief Executive 1994–95 and President 1995–98.
+Taliadoros was the first life member of the Australian Professional Footballers Association (formerly the "Australian Soccer Players' Association"), being elected to the Association's executive at its formation in 1993, then Chief Executive 1994–95 and President 1995–98.

 Post-football career

 Taliadoros focused on developing a business career upon his retirement from football in 2002.
 He has worked for NineMSN, Boost Juice, News.com.au, and recently Australian brokerage firm Centric Wealth.

 In addition to his business activities, Taliadoros is an occasional commentator for SBS Sport and Fox Sports Australia.